Setsuna x Hina Fanfic

 "Are you going to stop glaring at me at any point today?"

 Saji's voice cut through the hush of the library like nails on a chalkboard.
-Several students nearby glanced up, then promptly looked away, sensing the storm that they didn't want to be caught in.
+Several students nearby glanced up, then promptly looked away, sensing the storm that they didn't want to get caught in.

 Across the table, Hina didn't reply.
 She simply stared, unblinking, from behind the curtain of her bangs.
 Her expression was flat, carved from quiet disappointment and steady judgment.